 Electric Light Orchestra – new world rising + king of the universe

 Triumvirat – illusions on a double dimple

 Banco del Mutuo Soccorso – miserere alla storia

 Fleetwood Mac – hypnotized

 Genesis – I know what I like [in your wardrobe]

 Genesis – los endos

 Fresh episodes air pretty much every Saturday night, starting 11 pm (Pacific time) c/o CiTR.FM.101.9, with streaming and download options available within twenty-four hours via our Facebook.

 Fleetwood Mac have been any number of different bands in their time, not just in terms of lineup but overall sound.
-1970’s Kiln House may have offered a nicely benign album cover, but the back story was altogether darker, Peter Green, the band’s main singer, songwriter, guitar god having only recently psychedelically AWOL,never to really return, leaving the rest of the band left to pick up the pieces.
-Which they did an excellent job of, Kiln House being the best Fleetwood Mac release of the 1970s … until Lindsey + Stevie signed on and kicked things into cocaine supernova.
+1970’s Kiln House may have offered a nicely benign album cover, but the back story was altogether darker, Peter Green, the band’s main singer, songwriter, guitar god having only recently gone psychedelically AWOL,never to fully return, leaving the rest of the band left to pick up the pieces.
+Which they did wonderfully at first, Kiln House being the best Fleetwood Mac release of the 1970s … until Lindsey + Stevie signed on and kicked things into cocaine supernova.